- CrashPlan for Home

 - All files and folders in your computer-to-computer backup are permanently deleted and cannot be recovered.
 Move existing backups before you migrate to preserve your backup.

 No. The conversion process automatically updates the CrashPlan app on your computers.
-Instead of the green-themed CrashPlan for Home branding, you'll see the blue-themed CrashPlan for Small Business branding.
+Instead of the green-themed CrashPlan for Home branding, you'll see a new and improved user interface.

 If you choose not to migrate some computers on your account, the backups from those computers are permanently lost.